 There are four core DBT modules which are attended as part of the full DBT programme.
 It takes 34 weeks to complete them all once, however, as the research studies conducted on DBT for BPD have all included one year of this intensive treatment, we recommend that clients commit to DBT for one year.
 This is subject to individual circumstances.

 New skills are presented each week and homework tasks are assigned for participants to practice during the week.
 Homework is reviewed at the next class.
-To enhance learning and effective application of newly acquired knowledge and skills people who commit to the full DBT programme will have access to phone skills coaching, which can be accessed at times of heightened distress seven days a week.
 The goal of this is for people to get better at using the skills when they are needed most, such as during times of intense emotion, crisis or conflict.

 There is no specific diagnostic requirement for participation in our DBT skills classes.
 Although DBT was originally developed for people meeting criteria for BPD, the skills we teach can help other people who experience problems with self-harm, extreme emotional sensitivity, mood swings, anger, recurrent depression, anxiety, intense or chaotic relationships, impulsivity and stress.